 “God is our refuge and strength, an ever-present help in trouble.
 Therefore we will not fear, though the earth give way and the mountains fall into the heart of the sea, though its waters roar and foam and the mountains quake with their surging.”

-This is a powerful Bible verse for comfort and strength.
+This is a powerful Bible verse about strength and comfort.
 No matter what life throws at us, we can have confidence that God will meet us where we are and guide our path forward.

 2 Thessalonians 3:16 (NIV)